lcampit/Dotfiles/nvim/README.md

   },

 ```
-One this is done, write your lspconfigs in the configs/lspconfig.lua file creating
+Once this is done, write your lspconfigs in the configs/lspconfig.lua file creating
 an entry in the lspconfig variable (wow how many lspconfigs here) for each LSP
 server.